-It was noted that it would be necessary to assess whether the cash flows from the sale of the output to the parties to the joint arrangement would fund the repayment of the external financing.
+It was noted that it would be necessary to assess whether the cash flows from the sale of the output to the parties to the joint arrangement would ultimately be required in order to fund the repayment of the external financing.
 If so, the third-party financing alone would not affect the classification of the joint arrangement.